Yamo93/computer-networking/2-application-layer/2-3-email.md

 # Email
 ## Email Delays

-> 3 RTTs from client contacting an email server via TCP to when the client can begin sending the email message after initial TCP and SMTP handshaking.
+> **3 RTTs** are required from client contacting an email server via TCP to when the client can begin sending the email message after initial TCP and SMTP handshaking.

 ### HTTP Characteristics
 * Uses a blank line (CRLF) to indicate end of request header.